Best of the 2019 NCAA volleyball tourney

-No. 2 overall seed Texas needed five sets to survive the opening weekend of the 2019 NCAA volleyball tournament.
-Perennial powerhouses Stanford and Penn State could have to go through Pittsburgh to get to Pittsburgh.
-And Big Ten rivals Nebraska and Wisconsin could square off in the Elite Eight.
+No. 2 seed Texas needed five sets to survive the opening weekend of the 2019 NCAA volleyball tournament.
+No. 6 Pittsburgh will no longer have a chance to play in front of a home crowd in the final four.
+Nebraska and Minnesota were tested big time in the second round.

-All of that is to say this year's women's tournament is wide open and could feature a lot of parity.

-The road to the final four begins this weekend with the first and second rounds of the 2019 NCAA volleyball tournament.
-No. 2 Texas, No. 10 Florida, No. 13 Texas A&M and Louisville all won their second-round matches on Friday.
-By the end of play Saturday, the Sweet 16 will be set.

 The regionals will take place on Dec.
 13-14, and the final four will begin on Thursday, Dec.
 19, at PPG Paints Arena in Pittsburgh.
 The national championship will be Saturday, Dec.
 21, at 8 p.m.
 (All times ET).